MrAllatta/teaching-portfolio/philosophy.md

 ## Structure Creates Access

 My classrooms aren’t free-for-alls, and they aren’t compliance factories.
 I set high expectations and provide **clear routines, scaffolds, and norms** that help students meet them.
-I believe structure is an equity tool—it lets students focus on the hard thinking, not the hidden rules.
+I believe structure is an equity tool---it lets students focus on the hard thinking, not the hidden rules.

 Students revise their work.
 They participate in public code reviews.
 They reflect, self-assess, and present their process—not just their products.
 This teaches them to own their ideas and build transferable habits of mind.

 ## Final Thought

 I teach because I believe students can do extraordinary things when the environment is right.
-My job is to design that environment--to hold it steady, to challenge students deeply, and to show them that **they are capable of real intellectual work**.
+My job is to design that environment---to hold it steady, to challenge students deeply, and to show them that **they are capable of real intellectual work**.

 Because they are.
 And that’s what school should be for.